- Ethan Coen, Joel Coen

 - Release Date

-Nincompoops all, the characters in this dark charade of witless dreamers and plans-gone-wrong enliven the screen with their collective ineptness: John Malkovich plays the ever-annoyed Ossie Cox, a CIA analyst who instead of allowing himself to be demoted, quits to write his memoirs.
+Nincompoops all, the characters in this dark charade of witless dreamers and plans-gone-wrong enliven the screen with their collective ineptness: John Malkovich plays the ever-annoyed Ossie Cox, a CIA analyst who, instead of allowing himself to be demoted, quits to write his memoirs.
 He’s annoyed because no one seems to appreciate his intelligence, particularly not his wife Katie (Tilda Swinton), a cast-iron bitch if there ever was one.
-She plans to leave Ossie for Harry Pfarrer (George Clooney), a paranoid ex-secret service man with little more on his mind than exercise and intercourse.
-And Harry gets around, hooking up with women for casual sex through an online dating service, where he meets Linda Litzke (Frances McDormand), a physical trainer at Hardbodies Gym obsessed with redefining herself via plastic surgery… Meanwhile, Linda’s boss (Richard Jenkins) loves her just the way she is.
+She plans to leave Ossie for Harry Pfarrer (George Clooney), a paranoid ex-secret serviceman with little more on his mind than exercise and intercourse.
+And Harry gets around, hooking up with women for casual sex through an online dating service, where he meets Linda Litzke (Frances McDormand), a physical trainer at Hardbodies Gym and obsessed with redefining herself via plastic surgery.
+Still, Linda’s boss (Richard Jenkins) loves her just the way she is.

 Problems begin when Linda and her dufus co-worker Chad Feldheimer (Brad Pitt) find a copy of Ossie’s memoir discarded in a locker room and decide to blackmail him for it.
 Rather than going into any detail as to how these unrelated characters converge from that point, it’s enough to say that Burn After Reading illustrates the truths behind Murphy’s Law—everything that can go wrong invariably does, and when it concludes, the film does so with the Coens’ affinity for pitch-perfect endings.
 All the characters are tied like loops on a slackly-laced pair of shoes; as the picture progresses, we can see the Coens pulling the strings tighter and tighter until their story winds into an airtight knot.

-Structured without a wasted moment, you might realize the outcome renders the entire picture meaningless, but we’re never removed from our involvement.
+Structured without a wasted moment, the outcome renders the entire picture meaningless.
+Even so, we’re never removed from our involvement.
 Observe how carefully each role has its purpose, aligned inside a groove that’s followed until its predestined conclusion.
-We trail along in the pseudo-spy yarn as willing participants, and when it unravels, that it circles back around and ties up every loose end boasts wonderfully—for the Coens’ and their talent for etching out a grand design.
+We trail along in the pseudo-spy yarn as willing participants, and when it unravels, that it circles back around and ties up every loose end is wonderful—for the Coens and their talent for etching out a grand design.
 It’s a touch of mastery that the Coens create human characters, perfectly real with all their ridiculous flaws, in some cases tragic, and amass them together for a daft, violent, comic tale.

-Burn After Reading being the Coens’ first original screenplay since their underseen (but stunning) 2001 noir effort The Man Who Wasn’t There, the victory of this film reminds us how through a pageant of original work over the last twenty years, they’ve become the dynamic duo of cinema, capable and innovative beyond compare.
-In setting up a spy thriller that, given the idiocy of its characters, just-so-happens to proceed like a comedy, the Coens’ best humorist qualities emerge after years of slumber, now well rested and ready to play.
+Burn After Reading is the Coens’ first original screenplay since their underseen (but stunning) 2001 noir effort The Man Who Wasn’t There.
+It reminds us how, through a pageant of original work over the last twenty years, they’ve become the dynamic duo of cinema, capable and innovative beyond compare.
+In setting up a spy thriller that, given the idiocy of its characters, just-so-happens to proceed like a comedy, the Coens’ best humorist qualities emerge after years of slumber, now well-rested and ready to play.